 One of the best ways to view wildlife in Grand Teton National Park is with an experienced and trained nature guide, and perhaps the best time to take a tour is at the start of your vacation.
 Jackson Hole’s oldest safari provider is Teton Science Schools’ Wildlife Expeditions.

-The 18-year-old outfitter is part of Teton Science Schools, a nonprofit organization founded in 1967 that aims to connect people, nature and place through education, science and stewardship.
+The more than 20-year-old outfitter is part of Teton Science Schools, a nonprofit organization founded in 1967 that aims to connect people, nature and place through education, science and stewardship.
 Wildlife Expeditions—the only nonprofit tour provider in the valley—strives to replicate the science school's mission.
 Proceeds from wildlife tours go right back into Teton Science School's programs as well as scholarships.

 The tours offered are both fun and educational.

 Trips include the use of binoculars and spotting scopes, professional field guidebooks for adults and kids and an interactive specimen kit containing antlers, horns, animal pelts and skulls, and more.

 The most popular tours are the four-hour sunrise and sunset offerings, when the animals tend to be more active, and the light on the Tetons and the horizon makes for spectacular photo opportunities.

 One of the animals visitors say they would like to see are wolves.
 Spotting wolves out on the National Elk Refuge is not easy with the naked eye, says Sarah Ernst, wildlife biologist with Wildlife Expeditions.

 “They are actually some of the easiest animals to pick out against the snow, but not always out on the expanse of the refuge,” Ernst said recently during a morning tour.